 When you hire our St. Petersburg car accident lawyers, we’ll:

-- Investigate the cause of the crash and identify the injuries specifically caused by the accident
+Investigate the Cause of the Crash and Identify the Injuries Specifically Caused by the Accident

-Having a pre-existing condition does not automatically disqualify you from compensation after an accident.
+You should know that having a pre-existing condition does not automatically disqualify you from compensation after an accident.
 But choosing the right attorney can make all the difference.
 We are dedicated to getting justice for you.
-We’re ready to get started on your case today.
-Contact our St. Petersburg, FL law firm for a free case evaluation.

 What’s Considered a Pre-Existing Condition?